anodyne/nova/README.md

 ------------
 http://github.com/anodyne/nova/issues/labels/Bug

-* main navigation menu items do not respect any access control put on them
+* main navigation menu items do not respect any access control put on them (#101)
+* ranks don't display properly when multiple genres have been installed (#102)

 Version History
 ---------------